ashtuchkin/vive-diy-position-sensor/notes.md

 Later:
  * [ ] Create multi-sensor geometry processing unit
  * [ ] Add calibration mode to calculate base station geometry.
 Don't depend on having a full htc vive setup.
+ * [ ] Port library to Particle Photon and use Wifi to get signal to Unity.
+   * GCC 5.4 works fine with particle firmware 0.6.1 and has all the C++14 features.
+   * See docs/build.md for app compilation details (We'll need to use build.mk and APPDIR).
  * [ ] Provide .hex files for teensies 3.2 and 3.6. (see #14)
  * [ ] Increase precision by applying geometry adjustments for base stations.
 1:1 with Unity.
  * [ ] Create Unity tutorial.